-Dr. Jeff Siegel is a professor in the Department of Civil & Mineral Engineering at University of Toronto.
+Dr. Jeff Siegel is a professor in the Department of Civil & Mineral Engineering at the University of Toronto.
 He holds joint appointments at the Dalla Lana School of Public Health and the Department of Physical & Environmental Sciences.
 His research interests include healthy and sustainable buildings, ventilation and indoor air quality.

-Dr. Amy (Tianyuan) Li is an assistant professor in the Department of Civil & Environmental Engineering at University of Waterloo.
+Dr. Amy (Tianyuan) Li has a PhD from the Faculty of Engineering at the University of Toronto.
 Her research focuses on the impact of filtration devices on indoor air quality.

 Why we're doing this: Evidence demonstrates that indoor air quality measures such as ventilation and filtration reduce transmission of COVID-19.
 Indoor air quality measures should be part of every facility's plan for infection prevention and control.
+For more plain language resources about improving indoor air quality, please see here.